CUBRID/cubrid-manual/en/sql/query/show.rst

 Id                                  INTEGER         Collation ID Built_in                            CHAR(1)         Built-in collation or not.
 Built-in collations are impossible to add or remove because they are hard-coded.
 Expansions                          CHAR(1)         Collation with expansion or not.
 For details, see :ref:`expansion`.
-Strength                            CHAR(1)         The number of levels that are to be considered in comparison, and the character order can be different by this number.
+Strength                            CHAR(1)         The number of levels to be considered in comparison, and the character order can be different by this number.
                                                     For details, see :ref:`collation-properties`.
 =================================== =============== ======================================================================================================================================

-The following shows **SHOW COLLATION** examples.
+The following shows the examples of this syntax.

 .. code-block:: sql